Dealer Management System: Features, Benefits and How To Choose One

 Chatbot integration

-E-Commerce chatbots for dealerships are a valuable asset that helps enhance customer experience.
+E-commerce chatbots for dealerships are a valuable asset that helps enhance customer experience.
 These chatbots use smart prompts and quick responses to engage with interested customers and casual website visitors.
 They also address queries and questions related to specific vehicles, leading to improved sales and profits and boosting overall revenues.

 RMA reporting